 Britania Group of Islands

-As it was not okay to land in the Naked Island at that time, we proceeded to our next destination.
+As it was not okay to land on the Naked Island at that time, we proceeded to our next destination.

 Boslon Island